cloudera/hue/docs/docs-site/content/developer/development/_index.md

     npm run dev

+Persistence: Hue needs an existing database with transactions like MySQL to support concurrent requests and also not lose the registered users, saved queries, sharing permissions… when the server gets stopped.

 Once build, in order to avoid the `database is locked` errors, you also need to connect Hue to a transactional database.
 It is recommended to use MySQL or PostGreSQL for development.

 Open the `desktop/conf/pseudo-distributed.ini` file in a text editor.
 Add the following options (and modify accordingly) for your MySQL setup: